I’ve had a lot of people ask me how the Four Phase Training and Implementation Plan fits in within an enterprise software project.

 Lessons Learned.
 Use Google Forms to create an online questionnaire to solicit objective responses from the project team.

 - Management Sponsorship

 - Use of Technology

 Allow space under each topic and create questions to be answered on a scale like this:

 0 = Don’t Know or Not Applicable

 And 5 = Strongly Agree

-Friends, I hope this clarifies where the Four Phase Training and Implementation Plan fits on a software implementation project.
-If not, leave a comment or reach out to me.
-I’d love to help you!
+Friends, I hope this clarifies where the Four Phase Training and Implementation Plan fits within a software project.

-By the way, what does your software project’s structure look like?
+What does your software project’s structure look like at the moment?
 Is it similar?

 Leave a comment below as I love learning how others manage their projects.